-We place a high importance on parent involvement in Bright Start.
-In order to encourage this, we have family events once a month.
+We place a high value on parent involvement in Bright Start.
+To encourage this, we have family events once a month.
 Each month moms and dads can come in and help with the different events.
-Some examples, of the events that might be taking place are Christmas Store, Donuts with Dad, Bingo for Books, and Instrument Zoo.
+Some examples, of the events that might be taking place are the Christmas Store, Donuts with Dad, Bingo for Books, and Instrument Zoo.
 As the events come nearer more information will be given.

 Once a week the Bright Start children go upstairs to the kitchen to practice their cooking skills.
 In Junior Kindergarten the cooking class is based on the letter they learned that week.
-For example: applesause for letter A, brownies for letter B, etc. In the beginning of the year the Kindergarten class will make a food corresponding with the letter.
+For example: applesause for letter A, brownies for letter B, etc. At the beginning of the year, the Kindergarten class will make a food corresponding with the letter.
 As the year goes on, the Kindergarten class will make food with different letter sounds and different kitchen skills.
-For the Foundation class they participate in cooking about once a month corresponding with special events happening in the classroom.
+For the Foundation class, they participate in cooking about once a month corresponding with special events happening in the classroom.

 Another activity that takes place during the week is reading buddies.
 Both the Kindergarten and Junior Kindergarten classes have older students come and read to them once a week.
 The reading buddies can read with better fluency and expression and can show the younger students the proper way to read and handle a book.
 Also, this activity prompts bonding between younger and older students.
 Reading Buddies is also a good time for the younger children to grow in their love of reading and start to show an appreciation for books.